-The program committee for EDST Virtual Research Day 2021 invites proposals for synchronous and asynchronous individual presentations, poster sessions, roundtable and panel sessions from students and faculty members.
-All students are welcome: Ph.D., Ed.D., M.A., and M.Ed.
-EDST!
+The program committee for EDST Virtual Research Day 2022 invites proposals for individual presentations, poster sessions, roundtable and panel sessions, and more from students and faculty members.
+All students are welcome: Ph.D., Ed.D., M.A., and M.Ed.!

 EDST Research Day showcases the rich educational research, practice, and theory developed by the department’s students and faculty.
 We welcome work in diverse subjects, and in all phases of development, including projects that come out of coursework, research conducted as Research Assistants or Principal Investigators, thesis sections, or papers in progress.
 Presenters can also try out ideas to be developed for a forthcoming conference.

 Mindful of conferences that will take place shortly after Research Day, we encourage participants to engage with topics covered by key conferences in our field.
 We invite proposals that focus on the following themes:

 - What should we take from our past?
 What should we let go of?